ivardesign/viva-la-vue-workshop/README.md

 ---

 **Back to our code**:
-To create our first new component, let’s create a new folder to put new components in.
+To create our first new component, let’s create a new directory, where we will put our new components.
 + (this isn’t strictly necessary, but good for organization).

 If you look at the directories and files in your app, you should see a `src/` directory (this stands for “source”).

 In the `src/` directory, create a new directory called `components/`

 In your terminal, you could do:
  $ `mkdir src/components/`

 Now, let’s create a new file.
 A file that ends with `.vue` is our new component!
 Since we are creating a bouncing ball, why don’t we call it `BouncingBall.vue`.

 In your terminal, you could do:
 $ `touch src/components/BouncingBall.vue`
 + We just created a new `BouncingBall.vue` file, inside our new `components/` directory.